Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 Options to add to your program might include any of these strategies:

-Give Thanks
+Giving Thanks

-When stress rises, it’s easy to lose sight of the many good things in life.
-However, when your wellness program challenges employees to practice gratitude and turn it into a habit, it can completely transform their perspective.
-For example, WellRight’s “Be Grateful” challenge encourages employees to write down three things they’re grateful for, for a period of 30 days.
+For example, WellRight’s “Be Grateful” challenge encourages employees to write down three things they’re grateful for over a period of 30 days.
 It’s also a great idea for employers to practice gratitude, showing their employees how much they appreciate them.
-When employees give (and receive) thanks, they see more value in themselves and in their work.

 Family Time

-When employees experience work stress, that stress can easily spill over into their off-the-clock time.
-Whether they’re working longer hours or just keeping their mind on work while at home, burning the candle at both ends can quickly lead to burnout.
-Employers can show caring for the employee’s well-being by incorporating family-based challenges into their wellness programs, and making sure employee workloads enable them to carry out these challenges.
+When employees experience work stress, it can easily spill over into their personal time.
+Whether employees are working longer hours or just keeping their mind on work while at home, burning the candle at both ends can quickly lead to burnout.

 Coaching Counts

-A major way to prevent employee burnout is for people to feel they’re not alone.
-One-on-one coaching (which WellRight offers not only to employees, but to their families) as part of a wellness program can help employees manage their stress, create achievable goals, and gain the motivation to accomplish those goals.
-The result?
-Improved engagement and boosted self-esteem.
+A major way to prevent employee burnout is to help people feel like they aren't alone.
+One-on-one coaching (which WellRight offers not only to employees, but also to their families) can help employees manage their stress, create achievable goals, and gain the motivation to accomplish those goals.

 Celebrate Achievements